Tag Archives: deception

 and more dangerously, inattention in traffic accidents, and victimization.

-Mindful awareness helps people pay attention to the present experience and to opportunities while mitigating potential perceptual misinformation.
+Mindful awareness helps people pay attention to the present experience and to opportunities and to mitigate potential perceptual misinformation.

 -*How to you maintain focus to reduce “inattentional blindness”?